 How much can I claim for a bike accident?

 Whether you can claim or not depends on factors that will affect your claim’s likely value.
 These include how bad your injuries were and the impact they will have on your life, costs you’ve incurred due to your injuries and those you’re likely to incur in the future, i.e. loss of income.

-For the vast majority of those enjoying taking to their bikes, whether seasoned cyclists or having taken it up as a new hobby, as long as you’re protected and other road users comply with the Highway Code, you won’t have to think about making an accident claim.
+For the vast majority of those enjoying taking to their bikes, whether seasoned commuters or having taken it up as a new hobby, as long as you’re protected and other road users comply with the Highway Code, you won’t have to think about making an accident claim.

-If you’ve been unfortunate enough to be the victim of a cycling accident that wasn’t your fault and you’ve sustained serious injury, you may wish to start a cycling accident claim.
+If you’ve been unfortunate enough to be the victim of a cycling accident that wasn’t your fault and you’ve sustained a serious injury, you may wish to start a cycling accident claim.
 Call our personal injury solicitors on 0117 325 2929 or fill out our online enquiry form for a no win, no fee consultation.